d-Rickyy-b/TSF-Parser/README.md

 [![GitHub version](https://badge.fury.io/gh/d-Rickyy-b%2FTSF-Parser.svg)](https://badge.fury.io/gh/d-Rickyy-b%2FTSF-Parser)

 # TSF-Parser
-This is a Java application to parse and download the [TSF](https://core.telegram.org/tsi) leaderboards to a local database
+This is a Java application to parse and download the [TSF](https://core.telegram.org/tsi) leaderboards to a local database.

+⚠️ As of mid 2019 (~july or so), the leaderboards are no longer publically accessible and hence I'll archive this project.
+It was a fun little project.
+Thank you @TSF for everything.

 ## Database
 To use this application you need a SQLite v3 Database.
 I recommend [SQLite Browser](http://sqlitebrowser.org/) for creating and editing the database.
 You'll find an empty database in the 'Release' section of this repo.
 You can create one on your own with the following SQL statement: